Ingredient Glossary · Essential Oils

 Botanical Name

-Fresh or partly dried aerial parts (leaves & flowering tops)
+Fresh or partly dried aerial parts (leaves & flowering tops); steam distillation

 Major Constituents